WhiteMan-A/Dashboard-html-css/README.md

-# This is a Dashboard template useing by html and css
+# This is a dashboard template which making by using html and css